Lookin' in the trees

 Besides the birds which I know fairly inside out, I can ID

-over 150+ species of local wildflowers, all the trees,
+over 200+ species of local wildflowers, all the trees,

 dragonflies, and the butterflies found locally, most insects

-the occasional fungi.
-A real nature nerd.
+and even the occasional fungi.
+The real deal nature nerd.

 I've received multiple awards from the California State Senate,

-and Assembly, the City of Los Angeles, and the Palos Verdes/
+and Assembly, the City of Los Angeles, and the Palos Verdes-

 South Bay Audubon Society for my volunteer conservation work.

-happy to teach you some techniques and show you some birds.
+teach you some techniques and show you some birds.

 Mitch Heindel